zoowe/tpot/docs/vaspcode/README.md

 Since we can not provide a batch for VASP (according to its licence agreement), we provide a list of changes that we need to make to ```electron.F```, ```pot.F```, ```main.F```, and ```.objects``` files.

 These instruction below are exlicitly for vasp 5.4.4.
-For other version, users need to make appropriate corretions (expect to be similar).
+For other version, users need to make appropriate corretions (expected to be similar).

 :one: electron.F